resingm/de-maxresing-www/content/index.md

 **Launched service to host documentation**

-*2020-12-03* Since a while I planned to host a service which it's sole purpose is to serve documentation.
+*2020-12-03* Since a while I planned to host a service which its sole purpose is to serve documentation.
 Apparently, it took me longer than expected, because I started over and over again.
 I simply could not commit myself to a fixed set of features.